Bristol Zoo Project

-Bristol Zoo Project, formerly known as the Wild Place Project, is a wildlife conservation park in North Bristol, United Kingdom.
+Bristol Zoo Project, formerly known as the Wild Place Project, is a wildlife conservation park in South Gloucestershire, United Kingdom.
 It is run by Bristol Zoological Society (BZS) and was the sister site of Bristol Zoo Gardens until closure of that site in 2022.
 In summer 2023, Wild Place Project rebranded as "Bristol Zoo Project" following the transition of Bristol Zoo Gardens from their Clifton site.

 The park has been designed to link specific ecosystems and conservation programmes around the world, and was originally intended to be split into biomes, representing species found only in specific habitats.
 Current areas include: Bear Wood, Benoué National Park and Discover Madagascar.

 History

-Bristol Zoo Project is located on Hollywood Estate, a grade II listed estate.
+Bristol Zoo Project is located on Hollywood Estate.
 The estate was gifted to Bristol Zoological Society in the mid 1960s by the White family.
 From the 1960s to 2013 the site was used as an off show area for breeding and quarantine.
 The site also housed the society's nurseries and to this day grows a third of the food for the animals at Bristol Zoo Project.

 In 2008 Bristol Zoological Society announced plans to submit plans to South Gloucestershire Council for the development of a new 135 acre (55 hectare) park.

 The park officially opened on 22 July 2013.
 The original submitted plans suggested a development cost of circa £70 million.

 Bear Wood, an environment designed to mimic England in 8,000 BC opened in July 2019.